Oh, here we go with offshore companies! This is an interesting but often misinterpreted world. So, what’s the buzz about offshore companies in India?

 What is an Offshore Company?

-Offshore companies are firms that are created in other countries to take advantage of tax breaks, relaxed regulations, or availability of qualified employees.Â
+Offshore companies are firms that are created in other countries to take advantage of tax breaks, relaxed regulations, or the availability of qualified employees.Â

 For example, a tech firm from the US can establish a company offshore in India, taking advantage of the millions of skilled IT professionals.
-Such an arrangement helps the parent company minimise expenses while at the same time maintaining high standards.
+Such an arrangement helps the parent company minimize expenses while at the same time maintaining high standards.

 Top 10 Successful Offshore Companies in India